 Can taking an antiviral medication during pregnancy cause a birth defect?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Current information indicates that some antiviral medications do not increase the chance for birth defects.

 Several studies that looked at oseltamivir or zanamivir use during pregnancy did not find an increased risk for birth defects for either medication.

-Information on peramivir is too limited to evaluate its safety during pregnancy.
+Information on peramivir and baloxavir is too limited to evaluate its safety during pregnancy.

 Limited information from animal and human studies does not suggest an increased risk for birth defects or pregnancy complications when amantadine or rimantadine are used in pregnancy.